African fish eagle: Distribution and habitat

 This species is still quite common near freshwater lakes, reservoirs, and rivers, although it can sometimes be found near the coast at the mouths of rivers or lagoons.
 African fish eagles are indigenous to sub-Saharan Africa, ranging over most of continental Africa south of the Sahara Desert.
-Several examples of places where they may be resident include the Orange River in South Africa and Namibia, the Okavango Delta in Botswana, and Lake Malawi bordering Malawi, Tanzania, and Mozambique.
-The African fish eagle is thought to occur in substantial numbers around the locations of Lake Victoria and other large lakes in central Africa, particularly the Rift Valley lakes.
-This is a generalist species, requiring only open water with sufficient prey and a good perch, as evidenced by the number of habitat types in which this species may be found, including grassland, swamps, marshes, tropical rainforest, fynbos, and even desert-bordering coastlines, such as that of Namibia.
+Several examples of places where they may be resident, include the Orange River in South Africa and Namibia, the Okavango Delta in Botswana, and Lake Malawi bordering Malawi, Tanzania, and Mozambique.
+The African fish eagle is thought to occur in substantial numbers around the locations of Lake Victoria and other large lakes in Central Africa, particularly the Rift Valley lakes.
+This is a generalist species, requiring only open water with sufficient prey and a good perch, as evidenced by the number of habitat types in which this species may be found, including grasslands, swamps, marshes, tropical rainforests, fynbos, and even desert-bordering coastlines, such as that of Namibia.
 The African fish eagle is absent from arid areas with little surface water.

 Reproduction

 African fish eagles breed during the dry season, when water levels are low.
 They are believed to mate for life.
 Pairs often maintain two or more nests, which they frequently reuse.
 Because nests are reused and built upon over the years, they can grow quite large, some reaching 2.0 m (6.5 ft) across and 1.2 m deep.
 The nests are placed in a large tree and are built mostly of sticks and other pieces of wood.

 The female lays one to three eggs, which are primarily white with a few reddish speckles.
 Incubation is mostly done by the female, but the male incubates when the female leaves to hunt.
 Incubation lasts for 42 to 45 days before the chicks hatch.
 Siblicide does not normally occur in this taxon, and the parents often successfully rear two or three chicks.
 Chicks fledge around 70 to 75 days old.
-Postfledgling dependence lasts up to three months, whereafter the juveniles become nomadic and may congregate in groups away from territorial adults.
+Post-fledgling dependence lasts up to three months, whereafter the juveniles become nomadic and may congregate in groups away from territorial adults.
 Those that survive their first year have a life expectancy of some 12 to 24 years.